Almost two years ago I published a blog that caused a flurry of questions to my inbox.

 Here’s Zweig’s description of how DFA invests.

 “It designs its own indexes, often of small-capitalisation stocks, then waits—for weeks, if necessary—until an eager seller is willing to unload shares at below the prevailing asking price in the market.

-Such tactics can minimize (and in some cases) even erase transaction costs, providing a small but meaningful boost to returns.
+Such tactics can minimise (and in some cases) even erase transaction costs, providing a small but meaningful boost to returns.

-The firm often emphasizes cheap, small-cap stocks that are cumbersome for active managers to buy, whether because they are too tiny to make a difference for a portfolio or are costly to trade.”
+The firm often emphasises cheap, small-cap stocks that are cumbersome for active managers to buy, whether because they are too tiny to make a difference for a portfolio or are costly to trade.”

 And now for my favourite bit.

 Research by Eugene Fama of the University of Chicago and Kenneth French of Dartmouth College (finance professors who also advise DFA and serve as directors there) has shown that stocks with smaller market capitalisations, as well as those trading at low prices relative to their asset values and those with above-average profitability, outperform in the long run.

 Since its launch in late 1981, DFA’s flagship fund has returned an average of 11.8% annually.